Stubai Glacier Ski Resort Austria

 Check out the ski trail map for Stubai Glacier below.

 Magnificent children's and novice terrain & facilities are all over the resort but particularly noticeable at Gamsgarten.
 Long groomed pistes will delight all intermediate skiers.
-Due to the limited on-piste advanced trails, advanced & expert riders will find the challenging terrain is in all the off-piste areas.
-Aside from the many marked ski routes (9 in total), any other off-piste riding requires full avalanche gear and knowledge.
-Stubai Glacier's terrain is generally snowboarder friendly however some glacier T-bars could present challenges to the uninitiated.
+Due to the limited on-piste advanced trails, advanced & expert riders will find the challenging terrain is in all the off-piste areas, plus the two valley trails.
+Aside from the many marked ski routes, any other off-piste riding requires full avalanche gear and knowledge.
+Stubai Glacier's terrain is generally snowboarder friendly however some glacier T-bars could present challenges to the uninitiated, plus several ski-routes have flat approaches & exits which can be an issue in deep powder.

-For more information on the resort's lift & terrain, see our Stubai Glacier Skiing & Snowboarding page.
+For more information on the resort's ski lifts, terrain, trail maps & lift passes, see our Stubai Glacier Skiing & Snowboarding page.

 Snow & Weather

 There are numerous advantages at Stubai Glacier ski resort in the snow & weather stakes.
-Its many glaciers, location, high altitude & northerly aspect guarantee excellent snow depth & quality, especially above 2000m.
-Snow making ensures high traffic areas are well covered and mother nature sorts out the rest.
+Its many glaciers, location, high altitude & northerly aspect guarantee excellent snow depth & quality, especially above 2,000m.
+Snow-making ensures high-traffic areas are well covered and mother nature sorts out the rest.
 Lower valley runs can become quite plocky (stony!) in lean years.
-As with all high-altitude alpine areas, the upper mountain can be very exposed in poor weather, but in sunshine it is absolutely glorious.
+As with all high-altitude alpine areas, the upper mountain can be seriously exposed in poor weather, but in sunshine it is absolutely glorious.

 Where is Stubaier Gletscher Austria?